[NOTE: In honor of Pete Dye’s recent 92 birthday, we re-run this interview from several years ago.]

 Dye’s ever-changing style has spawned imitators and driven design trends across five decades (we can thank him for island greens, pot bunkers and hazards lined with wooden bulkheads), and players around the world have taken almost perverse pleasure in having their scorecards disemboweled by his designs since the opening of the TPC Sawgrass Stadium Course in the early 1980’s.

 Dye is just the seventh golf course architect to belong to the World Golf Hall of Fame (including Walter Travis and Old Tom Morris, who also qualify as players), and the only one from the contemporary era.

-I last spoke to Dye in December 2009 via phone from his home in Indianapolis for a magazine profile I was writing.
+I spoke to Dye via phone from his home in Indianapolis for a magazine profile I was writing.
 I’ve had a chance to talk with him several times over the last few years and I’m always taken aback by his friendliness, candor and how generous he is with his time (at least to journalists).
-In talking with Dye, you always get unfiltered answers, they just might be to the questions you ask.
+In talking with Dye, you always get unfiltered answers, they just might not be specific to the questions you ask.